gvikei/CS373-Endangered-Animals/PITCHME.md

 ## <span class="fa-purple">What they did well on</span>

 <span class="fa-pyline">
-- Neat and simple layout; color scheme matches the game's color  (black/orange color)
+- Neat and simple layout; user friendly
+- Color scheme matches the game's color  (black/orange color)
 - Images are well organized; clear presentation of heroes
 - Site loads fast and is responsive
 </span>